 Many offices and departments on campus hire students.
-If a position is available, international students can work on-campus.
+If a position is available, international students can work on-campus, part-time during the academic year and part-time during the annual summer vacation.
 Students should check with the Office of Financial Aid for on-campus position availability.
-International students are not permitted to work off-campus until they have been at CCS for a minimum of nine months, and must see the international student advisor before beginning any kind of off-campus work.
+International students are not permitted to work off-campus until they have been at CCS for a minimum of one academic year, and must see the international student advisor before beginning any kind of off-campus work.

 How do I get an I-20 Form?

 Upon admission, an enrollment deposit is required.
 In addition, the student must complete a financial statement verifying they have enough funds to finance their education at CCS.
 Once the student has been admitted and we receive both the enrollment deposit and the financial statement, an I-20 form will be issued.

 All international students attend the International Welcome Week activities upon arrival at CCS.
 This program familiarizes students with the CCS campus and Detroit community.
 It helps ease the transition into a new culture and city.

 - All I-20s (F-1 visa students)

 - Transfer Form (for students transferring to CCS from another United States school)